 To make sure that you do not pay for these costs out of your own insurance, filing a workplace injury claim at your earliest will work in your favor.
 The medical report filed by the doctor who treats your injury is paramount in establishing the ‘reasonable and necessary’ treatment options for your specific injury.
-Therefore, it is critical to not sign any official medical reports unless your injury lawyer is present and they have reviewed the report.
+Therefore, it is critical to not sign any official medical reports unless your workers compensation lawyer is present and they have reviewed the report.

 3. Disfigurement Benefits

 Disfigurement is a type of injury that not only has physical ramifications but also high emotional costs.
 Scars, defects, or deformities of the head, face, or neck that occur due to a workplace injury are covered under the Pennsylvania Workers’ Comp law.